 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 - 1 tbsp sesame oil

 - 2 tsp honey or maple syrup (Use 1tbsp Orange Juice in place of honey to make this Whole30)

 - 1 1/2 tbsp coconut aminos or tamari

 - 1 1/2 tbsp sesame seeds

-- Start by washing the brussel sprouts and removing the thick stems.
-Using a sharp knife thinly cut the brussel sprouts into shaved slices, to save time you can also use the slicing blade on the food processor to cut the brussel sprouts.
+- Start by washing the brussels sprouts and removing the thick stems.
+Using a sharp knife thinly cut the brussels sprouts into shaved slices, to save time you can also use the slicing blade on the food processor to cut the brussels sprouts.